roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

     *  Forward or reverse direction also has to be specified in the filename.

-There are four parameters, :code:`parentDirectory`, :code:`contigName`, :code:`suffixForwardRegExp` and :code:`suffixReverseRegExp`,that users need to provide so that program can automatically match correct **AB1** files and divide them into forward and reverse direction.
+There are four parameters, :code:`ABIF_Directory`, :code:`contigName`, :code:`REGEX_SuffixForward` and :code:`REGEX_SuffixReverse`,that users need to provide so that program can automatically match correct **AB1** files and divide them into forward and reverse direction.

 .. note::

-  * :code:`parentDirectory`: The root directory that contains all the **AB1** files.
+  * :code:`ABIF_Directory`: The root directory that contains all the **AB1** files.
 It can be absolute or relative path.
-We suggest users to put only target **AB1** files inside this directory without other unrelated files.
+We suggest users to put only target **AB1** files inside this directory and don't include any other unrelated files.
-  * :code:`contigName`: The value of this parameter is a regular expression that matches filenames that are going to be included in the *SangerContig* level analysis. :code:`grepl` function in R is used.
+  * :code:`contigName`: It is a regular expression that matches filenames that are going to be included in the *SangerContig* level analysis. :code:`grepl` function in R is used.
-  * :code:`suffixForwardRegExp`: The value of this parameter is a regular expression that matches all filenames in forward direction. :code:`grepl` function in R is used to select forward reads from all **AB1** files.
+  * :code:`REGEX_SuffixForward`: It is a regular expression that matches all filenames in forward direction. :code:`grepl` function in R is used to select forward reads from all **AB1** files.
-  * :code:`suffixReverseRegExp`: The value of this parameter is a regular expression that matches all filenames in reverse direction. :code:`grepl` function in R is used to select reverse reads from all **AB1** files.
+  * :code:`REGEX_SuffixReverse`: It is a regular expression that matches all filenames in reverse direction. :code:`grepl` function in R is used to select reverse reads from all **AB1** files.

-Here, we have an example:
+Here is an example:

 .. _SangerContig_file_structure: